 However, you are not permitted to give your Zakat to a member of your immediate family (someone who you would otherwise be responsible for) even if they would qualify through any of the above categories.
 As you are deemed to be responsible for looking after them, you cannot give your Zakat payment to that person.
 This includes your wife, sibling, parent or child.
 A woman’s husband, however, can receive Zakat from his wife as she is not expected to be responsible for him from a financial perspective.

-There are other exceptions which are covered on our Zakat rules page.
+There are other exceptions that are covered on our Zakat rules page.
 Should you have any other queries, we recommend speaking to your local imam.

 Nisab is the threshold that is used to determine whether a Muslim is deemed to have enough personal wealth to qualify to make a Zakat payment.
 Our Zakat calculator can be used on gold and silver nisab values, helping you to calculate the Zakat on cash in the bank and at home, as well as other assets in your possession (including gold, silver, shares, pensions and property owned for investment reasons i.e. to make a profit).